Associate Professor of Voice and Vocal Pedagogy

 - DMA, Cleveland Institute of Music

 Susan Williams, soprano, has performed nationally and internationally in a wide range of leading opera roles and as a vocal soloist.
-In summer 2019, she was sponsored by The Pitch Pipe Foundation, to perform a solo recital in Dushanbe, Tajikistan, and two performances with The President’s Orchestra of Tajikistan in the city of Khujand.
-She was the recipient of a Fulbright-Hays grant from the U.S. Embassy of Kathmandu, Nepal to teach masterclasses and participate in panel discussions at various academic and cultural institutions in the city.
+During a sabbatical research trip in 2022, she guest lectured at The Royal Irish Academy of Music and the Royal Conservatoire of Scotland.
+As part of a 2022 concert tour in Brasilia, Brazil, she performed at Casa Thomas Jefferson, and performed and gave masterclasses at the Universidade de Brasilia, and Escola de Música.
+In 2019, she performed with the President’s Orchestra of Tajikistan through the Pitch Pipe Foundation and gave masterclasses in Kathmandu, Nepal at the invitation of the U.S. Embassy to teach masterclasses and participate in panel discussions at various academic and cultural institutions in the city.
 In March of 2019, she made her third visit to Havana, Cuba where she performed at the Sala de conciertos Ignacio Cervantes, lectured, and taught master classes with students at the Instituto Superior de Arte.
 Twice she has toured in Kolkata, India as part of a series of concerts sponsored by Kolkata Classics.

 Under the baton of Franz Welser-Möst, she performed in The Cleveland Orchestra’s production of Le nozze di Figaro.
-With the Tuscaloosa Symphony, she performed Bach’s Cantata Jauchzet Gott in allen Landen, BWV 51 and Mendelssohn’s A Midsummer Night’s Dream.
+As a soloist with the Tuscaloosa Symphony, she has performed Bach’s Cantata Jauchzet Gott in allen Landen, BWV 51, the Schubert Mass in G and Mendelssohn’s A Midsummer Night’s Dream.
 She has also been a soloist with the Akron Symphony, the Cleveland Pops Orchestra, the Cleveland Bach Consort, the Huxford Symphony, and the Johnson City Symphony.
 In Graz, Austria, she sang the soprano solos in Mozart’s Coronation Mass and was a finalist in the Meistersinger Competition at the American Institute of Musical Studies.

 Her scholarly interests include using body movement systems and integrating virtual anatomy technologies to enhance student learning in the studio.
-Her article, “Finding the Right Metaphor: Strategies to Optimize the Educational Value of Virtual Anatomy Software in the Voice Studio” can be found in the Journal of Singing Volume 73, Number 2, November/December 2016.
+Her articles can be found in The Journal of Singing and Voice Prints: Journal of the New York Singing Teacher’s Association (NYSTA).
 Dr. Williams earned her 200-hour Registered Yoga Teacher certification in 2014 at Samahita Retreat, Koh Samui, Thailand.
 In the summer of 2019, she received her second teacher enrichment grant from Music Teacher’s National Association with which she completed a 100-hour module on pranayama, a yogic system of breathwork.